VPN Demand Surges Around the World

 Date: 9 Feb – 19 July 2023

-VPN demand in Ethiopia spiked massively after authorities restricted access to Facebook, Telegram and TikTok on February 9 following anti-government protests fueled by religious tensions.
+VPN demand in Ethiopia spiked massively after authorities restricted access to Facebook, Telegram and TikTok on February 9 due to religious tensions.

 Demand for VPN services surged by 414% the same day compared the daily average over the prior 28 days.
 After authorities also blocked access to YouTube, VPN demand peaked at 3,651% higher than the average.
 Access has yet to be restored to the blocked social media platforms and while VPN demand may have dropped from its initial peak, it remained high on March 20 at 317% higher than it was before the restrictions were implemented.